UK State Pension Living in Australia: The Voluntary National Insurance Hack

-Did you know you still get the UK new state pension every year even if you live abroad?
+Did you know you can still claim the UK state pension in Australia every single year, even if you've permanently relocated down under?

 What is the UK new State Pension and why should I care?